 It felt foolish to accept a ride from a complete stranger.
 But what else could she do?

 He wrote down the model number of the battery and pointed to the other side of the parking lot.
 "Go get your helmet on, I'll meet you over by my bike."

 She ran up to her room and grabbed her helmet and jacket.
 Before she left she roused her sleeping roommate.

 "Amber." she whispered.
 "I'm going off base to get a battery for my bike.
 Some guy is giving me a ride over there."
 Her roommate mumbled a sleepy response.

 She'd never ridden on the back of a motorcycle before.
-This was one of those speedy ones too.
+This was one of those racing bikes too.
 The thought of going fast scared her but she tried to put it out of her mind.
 He started the engine as he gave her instructions on passenger basics:

 "You'll have to put your arms around my waist" he said.
 "Don't flinch or jerk around when we go into a turn, just trust me and move your body with mine."
 He paused a moment seeing the nervousness in her eyes.
 "If I'm going too fast for you just tap me on the shoulder and I'll slow down." he added.

 With that, he mounted the bike and revved the engine.
 She awkwardly placed her hand on his shoulder and hoisted herself up wrapping her arms around his waist.
 He was strong.
 She hadn't noticed before but she could feel the firmness of his body when she touched him.
 She blushed with a little excitement, feeling nervous and a bit reckless.
 He backed up the bike then moved forward slowly out of the lot.
 As they approached the road he sped up a little unexpectedly.
 Her helmet bonked into the back of his.
 Embarrassed, she yelled out "Sorry" but it was drowned out by the sound of the engine.